-ADJUS 40 3.0 units Street Gangs and Law Enforcement 54 hours lecture
+Street Gangs and Law Enforcement 54 hours lecture

 This course provides an overview of the "Gang" problem in society.
 The historical perspective and cultural and societal dynamics of gang involvement will be reviewed.
 Law enforcement tactics, court injunctions, prosecution, intelligence gathering and gang intervention are all emphasized.
+Transferable to CSU

-ADJUS 45 3.0 units Drug Abuse and Law Enforcement 54 hours lecture
+ADJUS 45 Drug Abuse and Law Enforcement 54 hours lecture